 Native Thornback, Blonde and Undulate Rays

 If you want to get really close to our creatures then you MUST pay a visit to the Rays.
-You’ll find them in the Ray Tank, opposite the cafe.
-During talks and demos you may get the chance to feed them fish called Sprats, chopped squid, Whiting and Mackerel.
-They also eat large pellet feeds.

 The rays are not dangerous and have no venomous barb on the tip of their tail.
 They cannot generate electricity.
 However, they do have quite sharp ridges and spikes on their topmost sides.